nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 4. Change the encryptio setting to use encryption set

+## Snapshots
+- Create snaphost (az resource) and create disk from the snapshot and attach to the VM
+- Disk snapshot can be created from Disk Snaphot serive and create back disk and attached to VM
+- Snapshots are billed based on the used size.
+Not for full disk size
+- Managed disks support creating managed custom images.
+- Images versus snapshots (A snapshot is a copy of a disk at a point in time.
+It applies only to one disk.
+If you have a VM that has one disk (the OS disk), you can take a snapshot or an image of it and create a VM from either the snapshot or the image)

+- Managed disk size: Managed disks are billed according to their provisioned size
+- Snapshots are billed based on the size used

 ## Troubleshooting
 - Reset your RDP connection
 - Verify Network Security Group rules